 I can't believe I'd been in Bangkok so long and had never been to Klong Thom market.
 I didn't know it existed and, had it not been for embarking on an epic search with my brother in China Town for a vinyl record store named Broadway Records, I might never have stumbled across it.

-It would seem I am not the only one in the dark either; I didn't spot one foreigner in the packed out market, which seemed to go on forever with just about everything you can imagine on sale.
+It would seem I am not the only one in the dark either: I didn't spot one foreigner in the packed out market, which seemed to go on forever with just about everything you can imagine on sale.

 My brother also got his hands on some vinyl, eventually, walking away with some bargain picture sleeves at 100 Baht each.
 Make sure you check for scratches before you buy.
 If you are looking to buy old gear, do what I did and take your smartphone/tablet.
 This will enable you to check resale prices on the hop.

-But don't let that put you off.
-These stalls are few when compared with the amount of clothes, household goods, tools, electronics and other stalls lining the tightly packed streets.
-From 50 Baht sunglasses to mosquito nets and stationary, it is all here, and best of all at Thai Prices !
+But don't let this put you off.
+These stalls are very few when compared with the amount of clothes, household goods, tools, electronics and other stalls lining the tightly packed streets.
+From 50 Baht sunglasses to mosquito nets and stationary, it is all here, and best of all, at “Thai price!”